 If fatigue has caused the driver to fall asleep at the wheel, they will not realize they are about to crash and will not be able to take ANY evasive action.
 In this type of crash, the vehicle typically plows off the roadway or collides with an object at full-speed.

 A fatigued driver is a ticking time-bomb!

 Tired drivers often have an unrealistic sense of their ability to remain alert while driving.
 Keep in mind that nobody ever remembers the moment that they lose consciousness and fall asleep.
 You may think that it is possible to stay awake behind the wheel simply by willing it, but eventually, sleep will catch up with you.
-We talk about this issue and other fatigued driving myths in our next article.
+We talk about this issue and other drowsy driving myths in our next section.